Choosing a Sleeping Bag

 A Sea Kayaking Expedition In Greenland

 My family’s idea of a holiday is not a typical “relax on the beach and go sightseeing” sort of holiday, it’s more like a “lets climb up this mountain while it’s raining” sort of holiday.
+So, when dad decided it was time for a father daughter bonding trip, I wasn’t too surprised when he suggested a two-week sea kayaking expedition in the fjords of Greenland.

 After spending months preparing for the expeditions (including training and logistics) we finally started on our journey to Greenland.
 The travel involved getting from New Delhi to the starting point of our expedition was intense!
 From New Delhi we took a direct flight to Copenhagen.
 We spent a night at Copenhagen and then took a flight to Kangerlussuaq in Greenland, from there we took another flight to Ilulissat, where we spent the day shopping for supplies for our expedition.
 We got on a helicopter from Ilulissat to Umanaq and spent time there getting all our gear prepared.
 From Umanaq we got on a motor boat with all of our expedition gear and kayaks and to (finally!) reach our first expedition campsite.